M3m0ryH4ck3r/ReturnCheck/README.md

 Where is the Return Check located?
 It is primary located in ROBLOX's Lua C Functions.
 Not all Lua C Functions found in ROBLOX have the Return Check.
 The Return Check's Signature is: 72 ??
 A1 ?? ?? ?? ??
 8B just go to IDA, Search->Sequence Of Bytes.

 This changes a JB instruction into a JMP, therefore allowing to call the function without client disconnection.
 But ROBLOX has a Memory Check!
 ROBLOX's Memory Check takes a while to protect and scan for any changes made to Memory.
-We can quickly make the modifications and restore it before the Memory Check can detect the changes.
+We can quickly make the modifications and restore it before the Memory Check can detect the changes, this means we won't shutdown since the Memory Check can take a while.

 # Credits